mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

 ### Exception handling
 * Handling inbound exceptions
     * If an exception is thrown during processing of an inbound event, it will start to flow through the ChannelPipeline starting at the point in the ChannelInboundHandler where it was triggered
     * To handle such an inbound exception, you need to override the following method in your ChannelInboundHandler implementation
         ```
         public void exceptionCaught(
         ChannelHandlerContext ctx, Throwable cause) throws Exception
         ```
         example
         ```
         public class InboundExceptionHandler extends ChannelInboundHandlerAdapter {
           @Override
           public void exceptionCaught(ChannelHandlerContext ctx, Throwable cause) {
               cause.printStackTrace();
               ctx.close();
           }
         }
         ```
     * ChannelInboundHandler that implements the preceding logic is usually placed last in the ChannelPipeline (exception will continue to flow in the inbound direction)
     * If you don’t implement any handling for inbound exceptions (or don’t consume the exception), Netty will log the fact that the exception wasn’t handled
     * summarize
       * The default implementation of ChannelHandler.exceptionCaught() forwards the current exception to the next handler in the pipeline.
       * If an exception reaches the end of the pipeline, it’s logged as unhandled.
       * To define custom handling, you override exceptionCaught().
 It’s then your decision whether to propagate the exception beyond that point.
 * Handling outbound exceptions
     * The options for handling normal completion and exceptions in outbound operations are based on the following notification mechanisms:
         * Every outbound operation returns a ChannelFuture.
-The ChannelFuture- Listeners registered with a ChannelFuture are notified of success or error when the operation completes
+The ChannelFutureListeners registered with a ChannelFuture are notified of success or error when the operation completes
         * Almost all methods of ChannelOutboundHandler are passed an instance of ChannelPromise.
 As a subclass of ChannelFuture, ChannelPromise can also be assigned listeners for asynchronous notification.
 But ChannelPromise also has writable methods that provide for immediate notification
             * ChannelPromise setSuccess();
             * ChannelPromise setFailure(Throwable cause);
-    * Adding a ChannelFutureListener is a matter of calling addListener(ChannelFuture- Listener) on a ChannelFuture instance, and there are two ways to do this
+    * Adding a ChannelFutureListener is a matter of calling addListener(ChannelFutureListener) on a ChannelFuture instance, and there are two ways to do this
         * most commonly used is to invoke addListener() on the ChannelFuture that is returned by an outbound operation (for example write())
           ```
           ChannelFuture future = channel.write(someMessage);
           future.addListener(new ChannelFutureListener() {
               @Override
               public void operationComplete(ChannelFuture f) {
                   if (!f.isSuccess()) {
                       f.cause().printStackTrace();
                       f.channel().close();
                   }
               }
           });
           ```
         * add a ChannelFutureListener to the ChannelPromise that is passed as an argument to the ChannelOutboundHandler methods
           ```
           public class OutboundExceptionHandler extends ChannelOutboundHandlerAdapter {
               @Override
               public void write(ChannelHandlerContext ctx, Object msg,ChannelPromise promise) {
                   promise.addListener(new ChannelFutureListener() {
                       @Override
                       public void operationComplete(ChannelFuture f) {
                       if (!f.isSuccess()) {
                           f.cause().printStackTrace();
                           f.channel().close();
                       }
                   }
                   });
               }
           }
           ```
         * By calling setSuccess() and setFailure() on ChannelPromise, you can make the status of an operation known as soon as the ChannelHandler method returns to the caller
     * What happens if your ChannelOutboundHandler itself throws an exception?
 In this case, Netty itself will notify any listeners that have been registered with the corresponding ChannelPromise